ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## sort_fields

-A list of fields used for sorting results.
-Field values can optionally be cast to another data type.
+A list of fields used to sort results.
+The values of these fields may be optionally transformed.

 The fields referenced from the `fields` option are used to create extra columns in the search view.